Chowdhury Abraruddin Ahmed Siddiky

 Chowdhury Abraruddin Ahmed Siddiky was a member of the 3rd National Assembly of Pakistan and former member of the Baliadi Zamindar family.

 Career

-Siddiky was elected to the 3rd National Assembly of Pakistan from Dacca-4 in 1962.
+Siddiky was elected to the 3rd National Assembly of Pakistan, representing Dacca-4 in 1962.

 Siddiky was a leader of the East Pakistan Film Association and East Bengal Film Association.
-He founded Manasi cinema hall in Dhaka in 1926.
+He founded the Manasi Cinema Hall in Dhaka in 1926.
 Rabindranath Tagore named the theatre.
 He was a member of Baliadi Zamindar family in Gazipur.